wanderinglab/wanderinglab.github.io/README.md

 # Wandering Lab Website

-This is the website of John Santerre Ph.D. academic research group.
+This is the website of John Santerre Ph.D.'s academic research group.

 It's a direct copy in format from the Allan Labs.
 Please visit them! https://www.allanlab.org/